-- Make sure ALL of the files (scribe, figures original, ps files) start with the prefix lec## where ## is your two-digit lecture number. - 3.
-Put your scribe in file lec##.tex in your directory ~/cg/ and your figures in ~/cg/lec#figs/lec#<name>.suf where .suf is .ps or .fig or .eepic or .tex according to the type of the file. - 4.
-Clear ~/cg/ and ~/cg/lec#figs from all other files. - 5.
+- 2. Make sure ALL of the files (scribe, figures original) start with the prefix lec##\ where ## is your two-digit lecture number. - 3.
+Put your scribe in file lec##.tex in your directory ~/ge/ and your figures in ~/ge/lec#\figs/lec#\<name>.suf where .suf is .ps or .fig or .eepic or .tex according to the type of the file. - 4.
+Clear ~/ge/ and ~/ge/lec#\figs from all other files. - 5.
 Spell check your scribe!
-The Unix command for spell checking is 'ispell'.
+The Unix command for spell checking is 'ispell'. - 6.
+After all the above is done, run pdflatex again on your file, to see that input file names are consistent with those inside the latex files and nothing is missing.

-- 6. Make sure all the files are readable (type 'chmod -R 755 $\mbox{~/cg'}).$ - 7.
-After all the above is done, run latex again on your file, to see that input file names are consistent with those inside the latex files and nothing is missing. - 8.
-READ your scribe.
+- 7. READ your scribe.
 Check that pages and lines do not beak in bad places.
-Check for typ-os etc. - 9.
-Make sure the references appear at the end of the document, and that all citations inside the text are correctly expanded. - 10. when handing in the first iteration of the scribe, please: - (a) Use doublespace style. - (b) Give me a printout of the scribe. - 11. when handing in the second and third iterations, please: - (a) Hand in a printout of the new version - (b) Hand in also the previous (marked) iteration, with all my remarks either marked "check " (V, with a pen), or with a comment why you didn't correct them. - (c) Send me (irit) e-mail with the tar-ed cg directory attached.
+Check for typ-os etc. - 8.
+Make sure the references appear at the end of the document, and that all citations inside the text are correctly expanded. - 9.
+When handing in the first iteration of the scribe, please: - (a) Use doublespace style. - (b) Give me a printout of the scribe. - 10. when handing in the second and third iterations, please: - (a) Hand in a printout of the new version - (b) Hand in also the previous (marked) iteration, with all my remarks either marked "check" (V, with a pen), or with a comment why you didn't correct them. - (c) Send me (Igor) e-mail with the zip-ed ge directory attached.